danomatika/swig-openframeworks/README.md

 ### Deprecated Functions & Classes

-By default, functions & classes marked as deprecated in the OF api are ignored when generating bindings.
+By default, functions & classes marked as deprecated in the oF api are ignored when generating bindings.
 If you want to allow deprecations, set the DEPRECATED makefile variable to true:

     make DEPRECATED=true